 3) 3 Rope Pull-ups: If you want safely do a rope climb, we recommend being able to do 4 strict pull-ups on the rope first.

-Lacking pulling strength?
 Check out ZOAR’s Pull-up Program for beginners.

 Skill Requirements

--If you do not have all the Mobility and Strength requirements, time spent learning skill will be much less productive.
+If you do not have all the Mobility and Strength requirements, time spent learning skill will be much less productive.
 Build the basics, then layer on top.

 The biggest thing holding people back from efficient rope climbs is an understanding of the movement.